IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/05_Migrating_to_the_new_igNumericEditor.md

 Option| Previously| Now
 ---|---|---
 animationHideDuration animationShowDuration|Used to set animation duration when drop-down list is displayed/hidden.|These options are removed.
-New option [dropDownAnimationDuration](#dropDownAnimationDuration) is added to control the drop-down list animation duration. button|-|This option is renamed to `buttonType` to better communicate what it does. dataMode|-|Members of type 'number' are removed. decimalSeparator|-|This option is renamed to `numericDecimalSeparator` to better communicate what it does. display|-|This option is removed. dropDownOnReadOnly|-|This option is removed.
-If `readOnly` is set to `true` the drop-down list cannot be displayed. dropDownTriggers|-|This option is removed. focusOnSpin|-|This option is removed.
-Now if the editor is not focused, then a mouse click on the spin button will not focus the editor. groups|-|This option is renamed to `numericGroups` to better communicate what it does.
-Even if the default value is null - if internationalization file is provided and it contains default values for those properties the values are imlicitly set. groupSeparator|-|This option is renamed to `numericGroupSeparator` to better communicate what it does.
-Even if the default value is null - if internationalization file is provided and it contains default values for those properties the values are imlicitly set. height width|Previously supported type: `number`.|Now supported types are: `number`, `string`, `null`.
+New option [dropDownAnimationDuration](#dropDownAnimationDuration) is added to control the drop-down list animation duration. button|This option was used to set visibility of spin and drop-down button.|This option is renamed to `buttonType` to better communicate what it does. dataMode|Members of type 'string' and 'number' were supported.|Members of type 'number' are not supported. decimalSeparator|This option set the character, which is used as decimal separator.|This option is renamed to `numericDecimalSeparator` to better communicate what it does. display|-|This option is removed. dropDownOnReadOnly|This option was used to set ability to override the "readOnly" option and allow showing the drop-down list and changing the value in the editor from a list.|This option is removed.
+If `readOnly` is set to `true` the drop-down list cannot be displayed. dropDownTriggers|-|This option is removed. focusOnSpin|If that option was disabled and the editor was not focused, then a mouse click on the spin button would keep the text in the editor in not focused format and perform spin actions.|This option is removed.
+Now if the editor is not focused, then a mouse click on the spin button will not focus the editor. groups|This was used to set the number of digits in integer part of number, which are divided into groups.|This option is renamed to `numericGroups` to better communicate what it does. groupSeparator|This was used to set the character, which is used as separator for groups.|This option is renamed to `numericGroupSeparator` to better communicate what it does. height width|Previously supported type: `number`.|Now supported types are: `number`, `string`, `null`.
 If using type `string`, the height can be set in pixels (px) and percentage (%). hideEnterKey|-|This option is removed. listColumns|-|This option is removed. listDropDownAsChild |Value `true` created html element for list as a child of main html element.
 Value `false` created list as a child of body.|Renamed to `dropDownAttachedToBody`.
 Value `true` creates list as a child of body.
-Value `false` will create html element for list as a child of main html element. listMaxHeight|-|This option is removed. maxDecimals minDecimals|-|These options are renamed to `numericMaxDecimals` and `numericMinDecimals` to better communicate what they do. negativePattern|-|This option is renamed to `numericNegativePattern` to better communicate what it does. nullable|-|This option is renamed to `allowNullValue` to better communicate what it does. nullText|-|This option is renamed to `placeHolder` to better communicate what it does. renderInContainer|-|This option is removed. required|-|This option is removed. selectionOnFocus|Previously supported members: `select`, `-1`, `start`, `0`, `end`, `1`, `default`, `2`.|Now supported members are: `selectAll`, `atStart`, `atEnd`, `browserDefault`.
-The default value is `selectAll`. spinOnReadOnly|-|This option is removed.
+Value `false` will create html element for list as a child of main html element. listMaxHeight|-|This option is removed. maxDecimals minDecimals|These options were used to set the maximum/minimum number of decimal places which are used in no focus state.|These options are renamed to `numericMaxDecimals` and `numericMinDecimals` to better communicate what they do. negativePattern|This was used to set the pattern for negative numeric values.|This option is renamed to `numericNegativePattern` to better communicate what it does. nullable|This option was used to set ability to prevent null value.|This option is renamed to `allowNullValue` to better communicate what it does. nullText|Used to set text which appears in editor when editor has no focus and "value" in editor is null or empty string.|This option is renamed to `placeHolder` to better communicate what it does. renderInContainer|-|This option is removed. required|-|This option is removed. selectionOnFocus|Previously supported members: `select`, `-1`, `start`, `0`, `end`, `1`, `default`, `2`.|Now supported members are: `selectAll`, `atStart`, `atEnd`, `browserDefault`.
+The default value is `selectAll`. spinOnReadOnly|This was used to override the "readOnly" option and allow changing "value" of editor on spin events. |This option is removed.
 Setting `readOnly` to `true` disables the spin buttons. textAlign|Default was `null`|Now default is `left`. theme|-|This option is removed. validatorOptions |-|This option is removed.